 The anti-inflammatory drug Durant spent only one year on the market and was approved only as a short-term product.
 The Food and Drug Administration program discovered serious liver problems when people took the medication longer.

 Pharmaceutical companies must also report adverse events to the Food and Drug Administration program.
 Otherwise, it may result in prosecution.

 In 1985, employees of two pharmaceutical companies were fined or sentenced to community service for failing to report adverse events involving the blood pressure medicine Selacryn and the Oraflex arthritis drug.

 Both products were subsequently taken off the market.

-Not all side effects are bad.
+Not all side effects are harmful.
 Some are frankly welcome.

 Now it is marketed for that purpose under the name of Propecia.

-Similarly, minoxidil was originally marketed as a pill for high blood pressure and it was discovered that there was hair growth by people who used it.
+Similarly, minoxidil was initially marketed as a pill for high blood pressure, and it was discovered that there was hair growth in people who used it.